hellms/dell-democenter.github.io/Module_10_3.md

 $RestoreAsset=Get-PPDMassets -type NAS_SHARE -filter 'name eq "ifs"'
 ```

-Also, we need to Provide the Crential for the Target share.
+Also, we need to Provide the Credential for the Target share.
 Therefore, create a Credential:

 ```Powershell